Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Return to Editor
 - When you die testing, you get an option "Q - Editor", this is to mimic that.
 - Try:
+  - LoadLevel.NextLevel() might be a good shortcut
-  - Patch whatever you do into PlayerControl.Update
+    - Patch this into PlayerControl.Update
   - levelEditor.ReturnToLevelEditor();
+    - Called by NextLevel, so it's probably better to do the latter since it will handle weird cases
   - See also MenuGUI Class in case above doesn't work
 ###			T	Enter or Space - Yes on YesNo menu
 Need to test this with *all* menus, because you're not guaranteed that they're all made the same